kubedb/docs/docs/guides/postgres/initialization/script_source.md

 We will use a ConfigMap as script source.
 You can use any Kubernetes supported [volume](https://kubernetes.io/docs/concepts/storage/volumes) as script source.

 At first, we will create a ConfigMap from `data.sql` file.
-Then, we will provide this ConfigMap as script source in `init.scriptSource` of Postgres crd spec.
+Then, we will provide this ConfigMap as script source in `init.script` of Postgres crd spec.

 Let's create a ConfigMap with initialization script,